tineggarcia/messy-memory/README.md

 WIREFRAME FOR MOBILE DEVICE
 ![Mobile wireframe image](/assets/readme-images/MMWireframeMobile.webp)

 [Back to top](<#contents>)

 ## Site Structure

-The Messy Memory Game Website has a very straight forward and intutive design to ensure user's ease of use.
-The website contains 1 main page which the main page(index.html) where the game area is located.
+The Messy Memory Game Website has a very straightforward and intuitive design to ensure user's ease of use.
+The website contains 1 main page which is the main page(index.html) where the game area is located.

-The website initially loads the home page or landing page (index.html) which display a very vibrant, colourful Super Mario game very nice hero image, a clear, vivid and mouth-watering image of cupcakes that is surely inviting to the users.
-The page also displays a clear welcome message and Baking Frenzy Cake's motto.
-From the Home page, navigation links on the upper right hand of the scree are always accessible and just a click away.
-Alongside the navigation links sits the Logo and Logo name which helps the user in ensure be reminded that they are definitely in the correct website.
-At the bottom of the page, a footer is provided that contains all the social media links.
-The Home page is also divided into three(3) sections.
-The Welcome section, About section, and the Testimonials section.
-Details of each section will be discussed in the next sections.
+The website initially loads the home page or landing page (index.html) which opens up to a very vibrant, colourful Super Mario game background.
+Any Super Mario fanatic will definitely recognise the popular background even from afar and it will definitely entice them to explore the website more and get on the game.
+On top of the main page, the logo and name of the game website was placed.
+Underneath it, the scores and Instructions button is located, this button will open up a pop-up window that explains the mechanics of the game.
+From this window, users can start a New Game and set the difficulty desired.
+The main game area follows after the scores.
+The game area is where the cards/images are placed in a column of 2 and 2 rows for Easy difficulty, whereas Hard has 3 columns and 2 rows.
+Cards are shuffled randomly, after which the user can drag and drop the cards to their desired position.

+A button New Game is provided at the bottom of the screen, which obviously restarts a new game.
+At the bottom of the page, the difficulty that was set by the user is displayed.

 [Back to top](<#contents>)

 ## Design Choices

 * ### Typography
+   I have chosen the 2 primary fonts for the project, Alef Orienta and Pathway Extreme.
+The Orienta font is used as header text (normal sized), whereas the Pathway Extreme for the normal (content) label.
+For some of the text, which needs to be enlarged in size like a big title, I have used the Alef.
+Plus, I have also used 1 more font but specifically for designing my logo

-    I have chosen the 2 fonts for the project, Montserrat and Lora.
-This font pair was suggested by FontJoy website.
-Plus, I also would want to try out a new, artsy and modern look on fonts.
-On some of my header text, I used them together side by side to create a modern and unique look.
-  * 'Montserrat' is the primary font I used.
+I also would want to try out a new, artsy and modern look on fonts.On some of my header text, I used them together side by side to create a modern and unique look.  * 'Alef' is the primary font I used.
 I used it both in my headings and body texts.
 This font in my opinion provides a neat and clear look that I believe is essential in         developing an effective and professional website.
 Montserrat might be thin but due to        its spacing, users can easily read it.
 Throughout my development I opted to change the         text spacing by reducing the normal a bit to save space and provide a different look.
-  * 'Lora' cursive, is used to provide contrast to the main font and I think provides a more feminine look which I believe suits well the site's colour scheme.
-I also decided to use it since cursive usually is used to highlight some significant content, to draw more attention to it.
+  * 'Telex' cursive, is used to provide contrast to the main font and I think provides       a more feminine look which I believe suits well the site's colour       scheme.
+I also decided to use it since cursive usually is used to highlight some significant       content, to draw more attention to it. * Specifically for the logo, I have used a customised Super Mario 265 font from the Dafonts.
+This has a very close likeness to the original Super Mario Bros. game font.
+I have observed that this font is being used by many designers in their websites that is related to Super Mario game.

   * ### Colour Scheme
       I have chosen the following colour scheme various shades of pink and red as I think most of the time cakes are associated with pink, as cakes normally adored (not only consumed)